 We are currently exploring ways to help connect students to the industry as well as help the industry provide good experiences to students.
-Would you be willing to take a short survey to help us understand how I can do this better?

-1. Basic experimental design.
+1. Basic experimental design, protocol development, and implementation

-5. Swine industry/commercial swine production practices.
+3. Swine industry/commercial swine production practices

-6. Networking within swine industry.
+4. Networking within the swine industry

-1. Strong interest in pursuing a career in the swine industry.
+1. Strong interest in pursuing a career in the swine industry

-2. Previous experience working with pigs preferred.
+2. Previous experience working with pigs preferred

-4. Must be a full time undergraduate student in animal science (or related field) or a veterinary student (preferably swine or large-animal focused) in good academic standing (GPA greater than 3.0).
+4. Must be a full-time undergraduate student in animal science (or related field) or a veterinary student (preferably swine or large-animal focused) in good academic standing (GPA greater than 3.0)

-5. Must have a valid U.S. (or equivalent) driver's license.
+5. Must have a valid U.S. (or equivalent) driver's license

 6. Must be physically able to work with pigs in a commercial environment on a daily basis.